choral-lang/website/index.md

 To run the program we wrote above, we use the Choral compiler, which produces a set of Java classes, each implementing the behaviour of a specific endpoint.

-Assuming we saved the Choral program above in a file called `MyExample.ch`, we can launch the Choral compiler with the command `java -jar choral.jar MyProgram.ch`.
+Assuming we saved the Choral program above in a file called `MyExample.ch`, we can launch the Choral compiler with the command <kbd>java -jar choral.jar MyProgram.ch</kbd>.

-The choral compiler will produce well-formatted Java classes, each implementing the part of the program relative to a specific endpoint.
-In our example, we will obtain three files: `MyExample1.java`, `MyExample2.java`, and `MyExample3.java`, respectively corresponding to the implementation of the program for the first, second, and, third endpoint.
+The choral compiler will produce a set of  well-formatted Java classes, each implementing the part of the program relative to a specific endpoint.
+In our example, we will obtain three files: `MyExample1.java`, `MyExample2.java`, and `MyExample3.java`, respectively corresponding to the implementation of the program for the first, second, and third endpoint.

-As an example, with `MyExample1.java` (corresponding to the implementation for the Server endpoint) we obtain:
+As an example, in `MyExample1.java` (corresponding to the implementation of the `MyExample` Choral class for the Server endpoint) we obtain:

 ```java
 public class MyExample1 {